twebber03/PolishRecipes/fgp3.md

 # Communication
 We will communicate via discord.
 Our working hours are 24/7.
 We expect all team members to respond within 24 hours to any messages that was sent druing working hours.
 Contact info for our team members: Oli (olitheoil), Angela (low_key23), Thomas (ace039042).
 # Team Roles
+Angela will take on the role of Project Lead, Thomas will take on the role of Backend Developer, Oli will take on the role of FrontEnd Developer.